3 Easy Natural Cleaning Products - DIY Recipes

 We couldn't help ourselves.

-Here are other household cleaning tips with essential oils that can boost your home with freshness and revitalized energy.
+Here are other household cleaning tips with essential oils that can boost your home with freshness and revitalised energy.

-- Revive your space by vacuuming - Placing a few drops of essential oils in the vacuum cleaner is an easy way to fill your home with energizing and uplifting aromas.
+- Revive your space by vacuuming - Placing a few drops of essential oils in 1 cup of baking soda and sprinkle over your rug or carpet.
+Wait 30 minutes and vacuum as usual for an easy way to fill your home with energising and uplifting aromas, whilst also deodorising and cleaning your rug.
 The aromatherapy benefits of essential oils are bound to have additional positive effects on your health too!

-- Bye-bye bin smell - Freshen up your bins and get rid of nasty odors by adding a few drops of your favorite essential oils on a cotton ball and place it on the bottom of your bin.
+- Bye-bye bin smell - Freshen up your bins and get rid of nasty odours by adding a few drops of your favourite essential oils on a cotton ball and place it on the bottom of your bin.
 If you want to take is a step further, opt for antibacterial essential oils like lemongrass, tea tree, lime, and grapefruit.

 We like to think that using chemical-free, natural cleaning products to maintain our house fresh works reciprocally.
 As we take care of her, she takes care of us.